Getting a confirmation code from a URL

 access_token

-An OAuth token with the requested rights or with the rights specified when registering the app.
+An OAuth token with the permissions you requested or specified when registering your app.

 expires_in